joshuagenton/cs4398group1/simpleAccount/Readme.txt

+Original Author:  Paul Bryson
+HW#5 Contributors:  Paul Bryson and Stacie Christensen

+How to run program:
 	Program can either be run directly without arguments if testfileHW4.txt is in the same directory, or by passing just the name of the file as the program's argument.